 A child who has lost one or both biological/birth parents through death.
 Children in single-parent households do not qualify as “orphans” unless the absentee parent is deceased.
 To verify orphan status, the deceased parent’s death certificate must be submitted, and his/her name must also appear on the child’s birth certificate.

-A child whose parents/legal guardians total household income is at or below the 200% U.S. federal poverty guideline (with adjustments for Hawai‘i cost of living) qualifies to be considered indigent for the purposes of Kamehameha Schools (KS) Admissions process.
-Parents must complete the application for admission and indigent consideration assessment by the stated deadline.
+A child whose parents/legal guardians annual household income is at or below the 200% U.S. federal poverty guidelines for Hawai‘i qualifies to be considered indigent for the purposes of Kamehameha Schools (KS) Admissions process.

 Income eligibility guideline are listed below.
 Families with an annual household income at or below the value corresponding to its household size may qualify as indigent.